- ACRONYMS

 - Radiculopathy

-- Radiculopathy is a general term for pain caused by compression of a nerve root as it leaves the spinal cord.
-Nerve compression may occur from a herniated disc or bony malformations of the vertebra.
-Symptoms of radiculopathy include pain and/or weakness in the distribution of the affected nerve (see sciatica below).
+- Radiculopathy is pain from nerve root compression, which may be caused by a herniated disc or vertebral bony malformations.
+Symptoms of radiculopathy include pain and/or weakness in the distribution of the affected nerve (see sciatica).

 - Sciatica